CHARGERS ARE HERE|

 significant investment in mass transit.
 Generally they are starting pretty much from scracth.

-While both Michigan and Illinois have existing (former Amtrak) corridors, the two states suffer from
+While both Michigan and Illinois have existing (former Amtrak national) corridors, the two states suffer from

-chronic budget problems that also traditionally favor highways over mass transit.
+chronic budget problems and political leanings that traditionally favor highways over mass transit.

-prepared to handle them.
-A maintenance regime and base facility has yet to
+Chargers over the summer of 2017.
+The maintenance regime and base facility upgrade has yet to

 be established there.
 This lack of support will compromise the further development